Attaining near-ideal Dicke superradiance in expanded spatial domains

-We calculate the decoherence matrix of 9 emitters located in the center and corner of the cylinders arranged as a 3$\times$3 array, as shown in the inset of Fig.~4(a).
+We calculate the decoherence matrix of nine emitters located in the center and corner of the cylinders arranged as a 3$\times$3 array, as shown in the inset of Fig.~4(a).
 The calculated data can be found in Supplemental Material.
 The second-order correlation can be easily calculated as $g^{(2)}(0)=1.725$ and $1.768$, respectively, which are very close to that for an ideal case with $g^{(2)}(0)=1.7778$.
 The dynamics of total emission rate in these two cases are plotted with solid black and green dot-dashed lines in Fig.~4(c), where the red dotted and blue dashed lines are the ideal Dicke superradiance and the case in vacuum, respectively.

-According to Fig.~4(c), the emission dynamics of 9 emitters embedded in ENZ photonic crystal is very close to the ideal Dicke superradiance, and the superradiance even does not occur in the vacuum under the same spatial arrangement.
-Therefore, the ENZ photonic crystal provides a near-ideal all-to-all interaction in extended space.
+According to Fig.~4(c), the emission dynamics of nine emitters embedded in ENZ photonic crystal is very close to the ideal Dicke superradiance, and the superradiance even does not occur in the vacuum under the same spatial arrangement.
+Therefore, the ENZ photonic crystal can provide near-ideal all-to-all interaction in a more extended spacial domain.